OpenMPI Deployment

 node1 slots=8

-- Import: Place datasets in the shared storage system (
+Place datasets in the shared storage system so they are accessible from all nodes:

 Training Metrics

-You can integrate monitoring tools like TensorBoard or Weights & Biases for real-time insights into your training process.
+You can use TensorBoard or Weights & Biases (W&B) for training visualization and monitoring.

 Weights & Biases